ksukhorukov/Generator/README.md

 # Permutations Generator

-## Generation Of Predefined Length Permutions According To The Predefined Dicitionary
+## Generation Of Predefined Length Permutations According To The Predefined Dictionary

 # Usage